 I know you didn’t land on this article to hear that you should keep holding your baby during naps, but hear me out.

 You see, it’s easy to look at holding him as an inconvenience, a hassle to deal with.
 Especially with a million things to do, from washing dishes to packing the diaper bag.
 To lose the freedom of getting to do these tasks any time you want can be hard to accept.

 But… maybe this can also be an opportunity to enjoy your temporary circumstances.
 It forces you to slow down and ask yourself if you’re doing too much.
-Maybe it’s okay that the dishes are in the sink, and you’ll figure out what to do if you run out of diaper cream.
+It’s okay that the dishes are in the sink, and you’ll figure out what to do if you run out of diaper cream.

-Maybe it’s a sign to take it easy.
+Perhaps, in the long term, it’s a sign to take it easy.
 Otherwise, you’ll be in a whirlwind all day long, without stopping to enjoy these little, slower-paced moments.

 I know all too well the frustration of feeling “stuck” to your baby all day.
 The resentment when he wakes up the minute you put him down, especially after you’ve spent a long time holding him to sleep.